ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 is defined in {{OPRF, Section 3.2}}.

-The Client then creates an issuance request message for a random value `nonce` using the input challenge and Issuer key identifier as follows:
+The Client then creates an issuance request message for a random value `nonce` with the input challenge and Issuer key identifier as described below:

 ~~~
 nonce = random(32)
-context = SHA256(challenge)
+challenge_digest = SHA256(challenge)
-token_input = concat(0x0001, nonce, context, key_id)
+token_input = concat(0x0001, nonce, challenge_digest, key_id)
 blind, blinded_element = client_context.Blind(token_input)
 ~~~

 The Blind function is defined in {{OPRF, Section 3.3.2}}.
 If the Blind function fails, the Client aborts the protocol.
+The Client stores the nonce and challenge_digest values locally for use when finalizing the issuance protocol to produce a token (as described in {{private-finalize}}).

-Otherwise, the Client then creates a TokenRequest structured as follows:
+The Client then creates a TokenRequest structured as follows:

 ~~~
 struct {